microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 This will work as expected **because the entire object is being stored each time** instead of specific fields.

-One way to think about this is that each value stored into the `SharedMap` is a unit of collaboration.
-Any time you want users to be able to collaborate on invidual pieces of an object, it should be appropriately stored in separate keys.
+One way to think about this is that each value stored into the `SharedMap` is the smallest simultaneously editable piece of data.
+Any time you want users to be able to simultaneously edit individual pieces of an object, you should store those properties in separate keys.

 ### Storing shared objects

-One of the powerful features of DDSes is that they are infintely nestable.
+One of the powerful features of DDSes is that they are nestable.
 A DDS can be stored in another DDS allowing you to dynamically set up your data hierarchy as best fits your application needs.

-This is done using the concept of [handles]({{< relref "data-modeling.md#using-handles-to-store-and-retrieve-fluid-objects" >}}).
-Handles provide a way for you to serialize your data object into a form that it can be stored into another DDS and loaded back from it.
+When storing a DDS within another DDS, you must store its [handle]({{< relref "data-modeling.md#using-handles-to-store-and-retrieve-fluid-objects" >}}), not the DDS itself.
+Similarly, when retrieving DDSes nested within other DDSes, you need to first get the object’s handle then get the object from the handle.
+This reference based approach allows the Fluid Framework to virtualize the data underneath, only loading objects when they are requested.

+That’s all you need to know about handles in order to use DDSes effectively.
+If you want to learn more about handles, see [Fluid handles]({{< relref "handles.md" >}}).

-To do this with `SharedMap`, all you need to do is specify an initial map as part of the `initialObjects` in the `ContainerSchema` and add the `SharedMap` type to `dynamicObjectTypes`.
+The following example demonstrates nesting DDSes using `SharedMap`.
+You specify an initial SharedMap as part of the `initialObjects` in the `ContainerSchema` and add the `SharedMap` type to `dynamicObjectTypes`.

 ```javascript
 const schema = {